Wisconsin Rural Schools Alliance

 Membership shall consist of, and be classified according to, the following structure:

 2.1 — Full Membership: Full members are those members representing institutions who have paid the entire cost of membership as established by the Board of Directors.
-Eligibility for such membership is available to all public school districts, CESA’s, regional public library systems and institutions of higher education (IHE) within Wisconsin.
+Eligibility for such membership is available to all public school districts, CESAs, regional public library systems and institutions of higher education (IHE) within Wisconsin.

-2.2 — Associate, Individual and Lifetime members
+2.2 — WiRSA Business Partners, Individual and Lifetime Members

-2.2.2 — Individual member: Eligibility for such membership is restricted to natural persons with an interest in rural education who petition for and achieve acceptance by the Board or its delegate.
+2.2.2 — Individual Member: Eligibility for such membership is restricted to natural persons with an interest in rural education who petition for and achieve acceptance by the Board or its delegate.
 Individual members may not be school board members, board of control members or administrators of school districts or CESAs.

-2.2.3 — Lifetime members: Eligibility for such membership is restricted to persons who have served on the WiRSA Board of Directors at any time since the 2010-2011 membership year and is no longer affiliated with a school district (administrator, teacher and/or school board member), CESA, IHE or regional public library system eligible for full membership.
+2.2.3 — Lifetime Members: Eligibility for such membership is restricted to persons who have served on the WiRSA Board of Directors at any time since the 2010-2011 membership year and is no longer affiliated with a school district (administrator, teacher and/or school board member), CESA, IHE or regional public library system eligible for full membership.

 Section 3.
 Voting Rights